Skip to main content

 If you're an international student, refer to the international application process for deadlines.

-UND's Musical Theatre degree provides the experience, industry knowledge and education you need to succeed on as a professional in the field.The interdisciplinary program provides:
+UND's Musical Theatre degree provides the experience, industry knowledge and education you need to succeed as a professional in the field.The interdisciplinary program provides:

 • High-level training in acting, dance and vocal performance